Ichwour/E-commerce-Funnel-and-Customer-Behavior-Analysis/README.md

 ## Data Extraction & Cleaning Demo

 The raw Shopify export contained many technical and unstructured fields.
-For analysis, I selected only the product attributes needed for customer behavior and sales analysis.
+Using ***SQL***, I selected only the product attributes needed for customer behavior and sales analysis.

 ```sql
 SELECT